webpack/changelog-v5/README.md

 (since beta.3)

+# Major Changes: Long outstanding problems

+## Node.js target

+In webpack 4 some features were not available e. g. for the Node.js target.
+Some of them are now available.

+SplitChunks in initial chunks was not possible for node.js as multiple initial files couldn't be loaded.
+It's now possible.
+The entry files will now load the additional files and also the runtime chunk.

 ## SplitChunks for single-file-targets

 Targets that only allow to startup a single file (like node, WebWorker, electron main) now supports loading the dependent pieces required for bootstrap automatically by the runtime.